GLOBAL MARKETS-U.S. stocks pull back from highs, dollar down vs yen

 Growth in the U.S. service sector also accelerated, picking up from a three-year low as new orders surged to their highest in five months.

-News of rebounding oil production in Libya and the North Sea pressured oil prices, though that was tempered by the strong economic data.
-Brent crude was down 25 cents to $108.70 a barrel and U.S. crude settled down 38 cents to $106.56.
+News of rebounding production in Libya and the North Sea sent Brent crude down 23 cents to $108.72 a barrel.
+U.S. crude gave up 40 cents to $106.54.

 SAN DIEGO, March 7 Major aircraft leasing companies have offered a lukewarm response to proposals by Boeing to build a bigger version of its 737 MAX family to counter the Airbus A321neo.